 - Skuttlebutt did it again, during the Godhunter Saga.
 When Beta Ray Bill was on the receiving end of a curbstomp battle from the Silver Surfer, Skuttlebutt flew in and proceeded to blast Surfer unconscious.
 You gotta love that ship.

 - In Red Sea Sharks, Tintin's ship is under attack by a submarine.
 They manage to reach an Amrican warship, but are afraid they'll be sunk by the time it gets there.
-As they try to avoid the torpedoes, the captain suddenly hears a boom and thinks they've been hit- only to discover it's the destroyer's seaplanes depth-charging the sub.
+As they try to avoid the torpedoes, the captain suddenly hears a boom and thinks they've been hit- only to discover it's the cruiser's seaplanes depth-charging the sub.

 - In Origins, a Mass Effect/Star Wars/Borderlands/Halo Massive Multiplayer Crossover, Aria T'Loak's forces attempting to retake Omega (which has by then crashed into the Citadel) are rescued in this fashion by geth.
 Said geth had been waging a guerrilla war against the invaders, and having noticed that potential allies were in trouble, swooped in with what forces they had.
 It even leads to an airdropped geth colossus serving as a mount for the remaining organic forces.
 Arguably, Trans-Galactic Republic forces in the previous work count as well when they smash Reapers.